State Environmental Planning Policy (Exempt & Complying Development Codes) 2008

 Applying for a Complying Development under the SEPP?

-Cumberland Council has capable and experienced staff that can issue Complying Development certificates under the SEPP.Council is able to issue Complying Development Certificate within 20 days, subject to meeting the pre-determined criteria outlined in Housing Code.
+Cumberland City Council has capable and experienced staff that can issue Complying Development certificates under the SEPP.Council is able to issue Complying Development Certificate within 20 days, subject to meeting the pre-determined criteria outlined in Housing Code.

 The controls in the SEPP for a two story house are too rigid.
 Can I make variations and still get an approval?